Netflix is missing one big thing. It just added it with its new superstar hire

 Saint John is a larger-than-life executive, one of the few in the business world who’s become a name themselves beyond the company they work for.
 She first garnered notice in marketing circles for her work as Pepsi’s head of music and entertainment marketing, where she landed a $50 million deal with Beyoncé, sponsoring the artist’s 2012 tour and her legendary 2013 Super Bowl halftime show.

 She extended the sugar water’s celebrity endorsement roster to include Kanye West, Nicki Minaj, and Eminem.
-For a 2012 Katy Perry show in Hollywood, Pepsi became the first brand to livestream a concert on its Twitter page, giving fans incentives to get involved.
-On top of the Super Bowl, she managed brand integrations with other cultural touchstones like the Grammy Awards, MTV VMAs, and CMA Awards.
+For a 2012 Katy Perry show in Hollywood, Pepsi became the first brand to live-stream a concert on its Twitter page, giving fans incentives to get involved.
+On top of the Super Bowl, she managed brand integrations with other cultural touchstones such as the Grammy Awards, MTV VMAs, and CMA Awards.

 It was a natural move then to Beats By Dre, just before it was acquired by Apple.
 After the deal closed, she became the head of global consumer marketing at Apple Music and iTunes.
 There, she worked with Beats cofounder Jimmy Iovine and head of content Larry Walker to translate Apple’s already strong marketing culture to its new streaming service, creating epic ads like The Weeknd’s 2015 VMA ads and Taylor Swift singing Drake on a treadmill.
 Plus, she got Kerry Washington, Empire‘s Taraji P. Henson, and Mary J. Blige singing Puff Daddy and air-drumming to Phil Collins together.
 To cement her celebrity-executive status, she turned heads at Apple’s 2016 WWDC, then appeared in an Apple Music ad herself with James Corden.

-What they all have in common is taking something that was largely marketed as an algorithmically-driven service (Spotify) and positioning Apple Music as a human-powered passionate alternative.
+What they all have in common is taking something that was largely marketed as an algorithmically driven service (Spotify) and positioning Apple Music as a human-powered passionate alternative.
 She told Fast Company in 2016 that Washington-Henson-Blige spot largely defied traditional marketing.
-“You have these three black women who are mature and who are listening to music much in the same way you do with your friends, and you don’t look anything like them,” she said.
+“You have these three Black women who are mature and who are listening to music much in the same way you do with your friends, and you don’t look anything like them,” she said.
 “The passion and the emotion of that interaction is universal.”

 In 2017, Saint John became the chief brand officer at Uber, as the company was mid-crisis. (“Is this the woman who will save Uber?” asked The New York Times.)